Transparent dark purple Travel Guide by Insurte logo

 How to study abroad in Germany

-There are a few things you'll need to do in order to pursue your academic studies in Germany.
+Regardless of which city you choose, there are a few things you'll need to do to get the ball rolling.
 While the process is much more detailed than just a few steps, it can be helpful to see a snapshot of it to get a big picture of what you'll need to do.

 • Find out if you're eligible